bcgov/wps-research/imv/README.md

 [please click here to explore Bonaparte Lake, BC Sentinel2 data](https://github.com/bcgov/bcws-psu-research/blob/master/imv/bonaparte/README.md)

 # info

-Imv short for "image viewer", also an anagram of vim: **imv is a minimalist hyperspectral image viewer** which happens to be loosely inspired by ENVI and Warcraft II.

 Raster data inputs always assumed to be: ENVI binary format, data type "4" aka IEEE-standard (byte-order 0) Float32, "band sequential" format, with certain restrictions on formatting of the header file